nesty11/meet/README.md

 ## Installation

-To get started with NvFlix, follow these steps:
+To get started with Meet, follow these steps:

 1. Clone the repository::
 ```